dmitrycello/yaglpp/docs/INSTALLATION.md

 - [9.
 Set the library project proprties](INSTALLATION.md#9-set-the-library-project-proprties)
 - [10.
 Build the YAGL++ library](INSTALLATION.md#10-build-the-library)

 The installation of YAGL++ library is basically a collection of the original OpenGL API components.
 The library itself includes those, while **`#pragma comments`** directives set the linking of all required libraries.
 Therefore it is unnecessary to add them everytime to the linker options.
-The path layout can be different, but it is strongly recommended to use all suggested names and paths, at least for the first time.
+The path layout can be different, but it is strongly recommended to use the suggested way, at least for the first time.
 The offered setup supports _x64_ and _Win32_ platforms, producing the console application in Debug mode, and Windows application in Release mode.

 > [!IMPORTANT]
 > Before the installation, make sure your graphics card supports OpenGL 3.3+.
 Download [GLview](https://www.realtech-vr.com/home/?page_id=1402), install it, and run the test.
 If OpenGL 3.3 in not supported, try to update the graphics card driver.

 ### 1. Create a new solution
-Create the solution for the library and the main project.
+Create the solution for the YAGL++ projects.
 On the Visual Studio click **`File -> New -> Project...
 (Ctrl+Shift+N)`**:

 ![01.png](01.png)